huddaannaa/Elastic-SIEM-Middleware-Anonymizer/README.md

    - the **anonymized alert**, and
    - the **model’s analysis** (summary, severity, next steps, etc.).

-Designed for SOC teams who want AI assistance without leaking sensitive data.
+Designed for SOC teams who want AI assistance **without leaking sensitive data**.

+---

+## 🤔 Why this exists

+LLMs are great at:

+- Explaining complex alerts in simple language
+- Suggesting investigation steps and hypotheses
+- Highlighting related techniques, tactics, and potential root causes

+…but sending raw SIEM alerts directly to a public API can expose:

+- Internal hostnames and IPs
+- Usernames, emails, and URLs
+- Environment-specific configuration and identifiers

+This project implements a **“redact → then ask”** pattern:

+- You keep full control of what leaves your environment.
+- The model only sees **tokens** (e.g. `USER_123`, `IP_abc`) and a limited set of allowed fields.

 ---